-- ÿ Kelcy L. Warren, Chief Executive Officer; - Ÿ Marshall S. (Mackie) McCrea, III, President and Chief Operating Officer; - ÿ Martin Salinas, Jr., Chief Financial Officer; - $\ddot{\mathrm{Y}}$ Thomas P. Mason, Vice President, General Counsel and Secretary; and - ÿ William G. Powers, Jr., President of Propane Operations.
+- Ϋ́ Kelcy L. Warren, Chief Executive Officer; - Ÿ Marshall S. (Mackie) McCrea, III, President and Chief Operating Officer; - Ÿ Martin Salinas, Jr., Chief Financial Officer; - Thomas P. Mason, Vice President, General Counsel and Secretary; and - William G. Powers, Jr., President of Propane Operations.

-Our Philosophy for Compensation of Executives
+Our General Partner's Philosophy for Compensation of Executives

-Our General Partner.
-In general, our General Partner's philosophy for executive compensation is based on the premise that a significant portion of the executive's compensation should be incentive-based and that the base salary levels should be competitive in the marketplace for executive talent and abilities.
-Our General Partner also believes the incentives should be competitive in the market place and balanced between short and long-term performance.
-Our General Partner believes this balance is achieved by the payment of annual cash bonuses.

-ETP GP Entities.
-The ETP GP Entities also believe that a significant portion of their executives' compensation should be incentive-based and have instituted an annual discretionary cash bonus that is based on the achievement of financial performance objectives for a fiscal year set at the beginning of such fiscal year, and the annual grant of restricted unit awards under ETP's equity incentive plans, which are intended to provide a longer term incentive to their key employees to focus their efforts to increase the market price of ETP's publicly traded units and to increase the cash distribution ETP pays to its Unitholders.
-ETP has previously issued restricted unit awards that vest over a three-year period based on the achievement of annual performance objectives as compared to a peer group of other publicly traded limited partnerships determined by the Compensation Committee of ETP's General Partner.
-Commencing in 2007, ETP discontinued issuing restricted unit awards that vest based on the achievement of performance objectives and, in lieu thereof, we commenced issuing restricted unit awards that vest over a specified time period, with substantially all of these types of unit awards vesting over a five-year period at 20% per year based on continued employment through each specified vesting date.
-The ETP GP Entities believe that these equity-based incentive arrangements are important in attracting and retaining executive officers and key employees as well as motivating these individuals to achieve ETP's business objectives.
-The equity-based compensation reflects the importance ETP places on aligning the interests of the executive officers with those of ETP's Unitholders.
+In general, our General Partner's philosophy for executive compensation is based on the premise that a significant portion of the executive's compensation should be incentive-based and that the base salary levels should be competitive in the market place and balanced between short and long-term performance.
+Our General Partner also believes this balance is achieved by (i) the payment of annual cash bonuses based on the achievement of financial performance objectives for a fiscal year set at the beginning of such fiscal year and (ii) the annual grant of restricted unit awards under our equity incentive plans, which are intended to provide a longer term incentive to our key employees to focus their efforts to increase the market price of our publicly traded units and to increase the cash distribution we pay to our Unitholders.
+We have previously issued restricted unit awards that vest over a three-year period based on the achievement of annual performance objectives as compared to a peer group of other publicly traded limited partnerships determined by the compensation committee of our General Partner.
+Commencing in 2007, we discontinued issuing restricted unit awards that vest based on the achievement of performance objectives and, in lieu thereof, we commenced issuing restricted unit awards that vest over a specified time period, with substantially all of these types of unit awards vesting over a five-year period at 20% per year based on continued employment through each specified vesting date.
+Our General Partner believes that these equity-based incentive arrangements are important in attracting and retaining our executive officers and key employees as well as motivating these individuals to achieve our business objectives.
+The equity-based compensation also reflects the importance we place on aligning the interests of the executive officers with those of our Unitholders.